cunigarro/e-learning-js/README.md

 E-learning Js is licensed under a [MIT License](https://github.com/cunigarro/e-learning-js/blob/master/LICENSE).

-Actually this library is an entire demo, feel free to download and use it on any project.
+This library is an entire demo; you can download and use it on any project.

 <h2>List of activities:</h2>

-Each design has a default design but you can also replace the images to fit your design.
+Each design has a default design, but you can also replace the images to fit your design.

 These are the following activities: